huler/backend-challenge/TechnicalChallenge.md

 For this technical challenge we would like you to imagine that a member of the Huler team has built an initial implementation of an employee satisfaction survey.
 Some of the functional elements of this survey tool don't make sense, but for the sake of argument let's assume it was built accurately to spec.

-This is an initial implementation, you should assume we will want to expand and build on this first implementation.
+This is an initial implementation; you should assume it is likely that we will want to expand and build on this first implementation.

 ### Part 1